tieto-lt/tieto-front-end-homework/README.md

 ## Other considerations
 The implementation you create should not be made publicly available or otherwise shared/distributed to any outside parties.

+You may upload your archived homework to https://dbinbox.com/tietokarjera